 Shore Excursions Beyond Palma

 If this is your first time visiting Palma de Mallorca there is more than enough to pass your time visiting the city’s attractions.
-However, if you’re a returning passenger and are keen to discover more of the island then there are various options available to you.
+However, if you’re a returning passenger and are keen to discover more of the island then there are many things you can do all over the island.
+Here are a few ideas:

 Valldemossa: The most popular shore excursion offered by cruise ships visiting Palma is to the beautiful town of Valldemossa which lies just 23km north of the cruise terminal.
 Its main attraction is its Royal Carthusian Monastery where Frederic Chopin and George Sand spent the winter of 1838-9 which is documented in her book ‘ ‘A Winter in Majorca’.
 Aside from the historical interest the town is a lovely place to get a feel for rural Mallorca passing the time in any number of charming cafés.